saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

 </p>

 (One of my primary personal criteria for the name was: if Richard Feynman were alive today, would he put our sticker on his laptop?
 I like to think he would.)

+We don’t have all the answers, and we’ll make mistakes.
+If you see blind spots—technical, ethical, or otherwise—I’d love to hear from you.

 ### Footnotes